-Visual Merchandising

-After the 1st year of study After the 2nd year of study

-Knowledge

-Upon completion, the graduate should have ac-

-quired knowledge of:

-• commerce

-trends, fashion and lifestyle

-methods of analysis.

-Skills

-Upon completion, students should have acquired the ability to:

-laying out and arranging goods in retail establishments

-prepare guidelines for the operation of retail establishments

-communicate and present suggestions for projects and concept ideas.

-Competencies

-Upon completion, students should have acquired the ability to:

-carry out relevant analyses and subsequently make specific solution proposals

-take part in concept development.

-Retail Management

-Knowledge Knowledge

-- the marketplace - fundamental subject areas in commerce.

-- prepare guidelines for the operation of retail establishments - apply practical management and control tools in the context of daily operations of retail establishments.

-Upon completion, the graduate should have acquired:

-- knowledge and understanding of the marketplace - knowledge and understanding of fundamental commercial subject areas - · knowledge of methods of analysis - knowledge of relevant statute and regulations.
+Visual Merchandising After the 1st year of study After the 2nd year of study Knowledge Upon completion, the graduate should have acquired knowledge of: commerce trends, fashion and lifestyle methods of analysis.
+Skills Upon completion, students should have acquired the ability to: laying out and arranging goods in retail establishments prepare guidelines for the operation of retail establishments communicate and present suggestions for projects and concept ideas.
+Competencies Upon completion, students should have acquired the ability to: carry out relevant analyses and subsequently make specific solution proposals take part in concept development.
+Retail Management Knowledge Upon completion, the graduate should have acquired knowledge of: the marketplace fundamental subject areas in commerce.
+Skills Upon completion, students should have acquired the ability to: prepare guidelines for the operation of retail establishments Knowledge Upon completion, the graduate should have acquired: knowledge and understanding of the marketplace knowledge and understanding of fundamental commercial subject areas knowledge of methods of analysis knowledge of relevant statute and regulations. apply practical management and control tools in the context of daily operations of Skills Upon completion, students should have acquired the ability to:

-• Apply advanced-level practical
+Apply advanced-level practical

-- Take part in disciplinary and crossdisciplinary collaboration on the development and maintenance of a retail concept. - management and control tools in the context of daily operations of retail establishments - communicate and present suggestions for projects and concept ideas.

-- carry out relevant analyses and subsequently make specific solution proposals - take part in concept development.

-Retail Marketing

-- the marketplace

-- trends, fashion and lifestyle

-- fundamental subject areas in commerce

-- methods of analysis

-- relevant statute and regulations.

-- prepare guidelines for the operation of retail establishments - apply relevant theories and tools in the context of retail marketing - communicate and present suggestions for projects and concept ideas.

-- Take part in disciplinary and crossdisciplinary collaboration on the development and maintenance of a retail concept. - communicate visually, in writing and orally in the context of retail marketing - carry out relevant analyses and subsequently make specific solution proposals.

-- Materials characteristics - knowledge and understanding of analysis methods.

-- work with relevant, advanced-level theories and tools in the context of retail marketing - digitally convey suggestions for projects and concept ideas at an advanced level.

-• take part in concept development.
+Competencies Upon completion, students should have acquired the ability to: Take part in disciplinary and cross-disciplinary collaboration on the development and maintenance of a retail concept. management and control tools in the context of daily operations of retail establishments communicate and present suggestions for projects and concept ideas.
+Competencies Upon completion, students should have acquired the ability to: carry out relevant analyses and subsequently make specific solution proposals take part in concept development.
+Retail Marketing Knowledge Upon completion, the graduate should have acquired knowledge of: the marketplace trends, fashion and lifestyle fundamental subject areas in commerce methods of analysis relevant statute and regulations.
+Skills Upon completion, students should have acquired the ability to: prepare guidelines for the operation of retail establishments apply relevant theories and tools in the context of retail marketing communicate and present suggestions for projects and concept ideas.
+Competencies Upon completion, students should have acquired the ability to: communicate and present suggestions for projects and concept ideas.
+Competencies Upon completion, students should have acquired the ability to: Take part in disciplinary and cross-disciplinary collaboration on the development and maintenance of a retail concept. communicate visually, in writing and orally in the context of retail marketing carry out relevant analyses and Knowledge Upon completion, the graduate should have acquired knowledge of: Materials characteristics knowledge and understanding of analysis methods.
+Skills Upon completion, students should have acquired the ability to: work with relevant, advanced-level theories and tools in the context of retail marketing digitally convey suggestions for projects and concept ideas at an advanced level.
+Competencies Upon completion, students should have acquired the ability to: take part in concept development.